deepanjana1107/manhattan/README.md

 Authors: Franziska Blumenschein & Deepanjana Majumdar

+## How to load ‘Manhattan’ client application in Apache2

+- Clone this repository into your local repo
+- Copy the ‘Manhattan’ folder in /var/www/html folder
+- Then the index.html file will be visible in the browser http://localhost:80/manhattan/ (localhost/manhattan as shortcut)
+- One can create more advanced/virtual sites by editing /etc/apache2/conf-available folder by creating a new configuration

 ## Server Side

 - PostgreSQL database hosting different tables that store geometry data (‘features’) corresponding to the different ‘layers’ that are displayed in the ‘manhattan’ client